Longitudinal Knowledge Assessment

 Dr. Raimo received his medical degree from New York Medical College.
 He completed his residency at Hofstra North Shore-LIJ School of Medicine (now Hofstra Northwell School of Medicine) where he also served as Chief Resident.

-Dr. Raimo serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. Raimo serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 Rachel P. Simmons, MD, Co-Chair